 Starting to notice just how often your pet sheds?
-The best vacuums for pet hair would solve all of your problems.
-After all, at this point, you can't be too pleased with your dog or cat's hair covering your hardwood flooring, intertwined in your carpet, or worst of all: stuck in your furniture.
+The best vacuums for pet hair will solve all of your problems.
+After all, at this point, you can't be too pleased with your dog or cat's hair littering your hardwood flooring, intertwined in your carpet, or worst of all: stuck on your furniture.

 Finding the best vacuum for pet hair is an essential part of being a pet owner, but that's not to say many of us have aced it just yet or that we don't love our pets — we do, but we don't love them in the way we want to take them with us when we go.
-The last thing anyone wants is your Golden Retriever's fur all over the dry cleaning you just got back.
+The last thing anyone wants is your Golden Retriever's fur all over fresh dry cleaning.
 Your day — and outfit — is ruined before ever leaving your house!

-If you're looking for a top-of-the-line model that will leave your home fluff-free then sorry to disappoint, but we don't have that — we went ahead and found seven of them.
+If you're looking for a top-of-the-line model that will leave your home fluff-free, well we went ahead and found six of them.
 Call us overachievers but here we like to deliver, and that's just what we did, right down to the very last detail.
 We've taken into consideration everything from the suction, specialty pet-hair tools, canister capacity, price, and how well each model dealt with the influx of fuzz it sucked up.
 And only the ones that survived our extensive testing made it to our list.

-Here are the best vacuums for pet hair, according to our team:
+The best vacuums for pet hair of 2021, according to our team

-If you have pets, love a Dyson, but prefer an upright model to the cylinder style above, we highly rate the Ball Animal 2.
+If you have pets and love a Dyson, we highly rate the Ball Animal 2.
 Its clever brush heads pick up all the hair our furry friends leave behind, without getting tangled up, and the motorized brush bar gets out stubborn dirt from muddy paws.

 All flooring, all debris